-Suicide bereavement is often misunderstood and is far more complex than any other grief.
+Suicide is often misunderstood, complex and is recognised as a psychological trauma.
 This fact is reflected in the intensity and duration of grief experienced by those survivors profoundly affected by the last act of someone they love.

-There is often genuine confusion by non-survivors when trying to identify the differences that exist between this bereavement and other types of grief.
+There still exists genuine confusion amongst society when trying to identify the differences between this bereavement and other loss.
 The information below is intended to give better clarification with the hope it will translate as better support for survivors in the future.

 * Note – Survivors will experience many but not all of the following – In no particular order –

 Depression – This is far more likely to be accompanied by suicidal thinking and for many survivors, a plan develops so suicide may become a viable option.

 The Survivor’s Mind – goes into overdrive and the risk of becoming mentally exhausted is real.
 A survivor’s thought process travels in one continuous loop, with no off switch available and little respite it demands continuous attention and is mentally exhausting.
 Not surprisingly, many survivors feel they are ‘losing the plot’, going slightly mad, and fear they will never have clarity or peace of mind again.